rgrannell1/utils/packages/pulp/README.md

 - Run a tasks dependencies
 - Allow a task to communicate progress to the reporter

-It was designed to be a less bulky alternative to &#x60;gulp&#x60; and similar tools
+It was designed to be a less bulky alternative to `gulp` and similar tools

 ## Table of Contents